We’ve assembled the best travel towels for your next trip, whether you’re backpacking, camping, or just going on an excursion on your next vacation.

 My hotel/ hostel/ airbnb provides bath towels.
 Is there any other reason to bring a travel towel?

 If you’re going to be hiking, swimming (outside of your hotel property), picnicking, boating, or really any other physical activity, you may still want to bring along a towel that’s easy to toss in your day bag without taking up much space.
+And while hotels generally provide towels for the pool, neither a hotel or Airbnb is going to be amused if you ruin their towels on an adventure!
+(We’ve got some pretty awesome options for accommodation in our list of Airbnb alternatives, btw).

 What’s wrong with bringing my regular bath towel from home?